doublewordai/helm-charts/charts/console/README.md

 | Redirect URI Platform   | Web                                                        |
 | Redirect URI            | https://doubleword.yourdomain.example/authentication/auth  |

-The Redirect URI does not have to be publically accessible.
+The Redirect URI does not have to be accessible to the Internet.

 #### Create a client secret